Probiotics (Multi-strain Blends)

 Strain-specificity principle in probiotic evidence

 Clinical effects of probiotics are highly strain-specific.
-A clinical trial showing L. rhamnosus GG reduces antibiotic-associated diarrhea does NOT mean L. rhamnosus in general (let alone all Lactobacilli) provides this benefit.
+A clinical trial showing L. rhamnosus GG reduces antibiotic-associated diarrhea does not mean L. rhamnosus in general (let alone all Lactobacilli) provides this benefit.
 ESPGHAN and international gastroenterology societies emphasize that probiotic recommendations must be strain-specific.
 Multi-strain blends sometimes outperform single strains (SCFA cross-feeding, niche complementarity) — but most published data are on specific products studied in specific conditions.
 When evaluating a multi-strain blend, look for studies on that exact product, not generic 'probiotic' studies.

 Digestive health